wlsf82/cv/partials/BOOKS.md

 - Agile Testing - A practical guide for testers and agile teams - by Lisa Crispin, and Janet Gregory
 - Pride and Paradev - A collection of agile software testing contradictions - by Alister Scott
 - Leading Quality - How Great Leaders Deliver High Quality Software & Accelerate Growth - by Ronald Cummings-John & Owais Peer
+- The Road to Learn React - by Robin Wieruch
+- The Road to GraphQL - by Robin Wieruch **(in-progress)**
 - Lean Analytics - Use data to build a better startup faster - by Alistair Croll, and Benjamin Yoskovitz
 - The World is Flat - The globalized world in the twenty-first century - by Thomas L. Friedman
 - Hot, Flat, & Crowded - Why the world needs a green revolution - and how we can renew our global future - by Thomas L. Friedman